In this article

 Prepaid business cards

-Business card issuers typically require an SSN as part of a personal credit check for businesses without an established credit history.
+Business card issuers typically require an SSN to determine the creditworthiness of businesses without an established credit history.
 Since prepaid business cards reduce the risk to lenders (since there’s no possibility for losses), they don’t require an SSN or a personal credit check.

 Prepaid business credit cards are one type of secured business credit cards.
 While these can be a useful tool to help you build business credit, an unsecured card offers much more flexibility.

-Ramp’s corporate cards offer more flexibility than other types of cards, as well as a range of additional perks.
+Ramp’s corporate cards offer more flexibility than other types of cards, as well as a range of additional perks for managing your business finances.
 You can use Ramp at all different types of stores while building your business credit score.
 Plus, Ramp helps you save more with its rewards and has credit limits up to 20 times higher than traditional banks.

 We also make it easy to start an employee card program by allowing you to issue unlimited virtual credit cards.
 You can place spending limits or restrictions on where your employees can use the cards, empowering your company to spend as necessary while controlling for unnecessary expenses.